2018 Bond Issue

 Mt.
 Hebron Park

 With much of the park dedicated to passive play areas, the conceptual design for Mt.
 Hebron Park includes trails, tennis courts, pickleball courts, basketball courts, a baseball field, soccer fields, splash pad, a destination/accessible playground, pavilions, and a large meeting hall.
-It will be the first major park on the west side of town, located just off Mt.
-Hebron Road on 70+ acres purchased with the 2011 Bond Issue.
+It will be the first major park on the west side of town.

 Northwest Park Renovation